blindeyestudios/full-stack-challenge/README.md

 At this point, open a web browser and navigate to this url: "http://localhost"

 (You may need to try : http://localhost:80)

+HELP

+For any issues with Maven, help may be found here: https://maven.apache.org/install.html